SDGforskning/sdg-strings/SDG10_query_action_WoS.md

     "adopt*" OR "introduc*" OR "architect*" OR "develop" OR "development" OR "promot*" OR "facilitat*" OR "reform$" OR "reforming" OR "reformed"
   )
-NEAR
+NEAR/5
-  ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "practice$" OR "action$" OR "rule" OR "rules" OR "procedur*" OR "principle$" OR "initiative*" )
+  ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strategy" OR "strategies" OR "framework$" OR "instrument$" OR "governance" OR "practice$" OR "action$" OR "rule" OR "rules" OR "procedur*" OR "principle$" OR "initiative*" )
  )
 AND
  ((("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better$" OR "more efficient" OR "more effectiv*"
     OR "upgrad*" OR "scal* up" OR "expand$" OR "expansion*" OR "accelerat*" OR "advance$" OR "advancing" OR